 Organic GABA oolong is a light and refreshing tea with crisp fruit

 flavours and a hint of bubbly creaminess.
-Its unusual method
+Its unusual method of

-of processing involves exposure to a nitrogen rich environment.
+processing involves exposure to a nitrogen rich environment.

 Formosa Oolong (12.00/23.00/44.00)

-An oolong with classic nutty, peachy flavour.
-Light body,
+With classic nutty, peachy flavour, light body,

-is a perfect refreshment for any time of day.
+a perfect refreshment for any time of day.